-This is the starting point for our section on the COVID-19, with an interactive table of content for all our publications: from analyses and fact-checking to scenario-building and indicators through bibliographies.
+This is the starting point for our section on the COVID-19, built as an interactive table of content for all our publications on this theme: from analyses and fact-checking to scenario-building and indicators through bibliographies.

 We put the coronavirus under watch, internally, very early in January 2020, and then launched a first warning on 13 January, following the WHO.
 We started then monitoring the COVID-19 actively, and published first on the issue on 29 January 2020.

 It was already clear we were faced with an increasingly likely global threat.
 We are glad to report that some of our members could use our warnings and publications to plan ahead and avoid even worse impacts.

 As many as possible of our analyses of the

 Please consider becoming a member of the Red (Team) Analysis Society to support independent and in-depth analysis

 Or donate any amount and contribute to fund open access analysis on the COVID-19

 1- Resources to monitor the COVID-19